avast/rabbitmq-scala-client/README.md

     is discussed on the [StackOverflow](https://github.com/circe/circe/issues/380) and so is similar the solution:
     1. Remove explicit type completely (not recommended)
     1. Make the explicit type more general (`DeliveryConverter` instead of `JsonDeliveryConverter` in this case)

-1. Cryptic errors
-    It may happen you have everything configured "correctly" and the compiler still reports an error, for example
-    ```scala
-    def rabbitConnection(): RabbitMQConnection[Future] = RabbitMQConnection.fromConfig[Future](rabbitProperties, blocking)
-    ```
-    can give you something like:
-    ```
-    Error:(22, 99) could not find implicit value for evidence parameter of type com.avast.clients.rabbitmq.FromTask[scala.concurrent.Future]
-    Error occurred in an application involving default arguments.
-      def rabbitConnection(): RabbitMQConnection[Future] = RabbitMQConnection.fromConfig[Future](rabbitProperties, blocking)
-    Error:(22, 99) not enough arguments for method fromConfig: (implicit evidence$3: com.avast.clients.rabbitmq.FromTask[scala.concurrent.Future], implicit evidence$4: com.avast.clients.rabbitmq.ToTask[scala.concurrent.Future])com.avast.clients.rabbitmq.DefaultRabbitMQConnection[scala.concurrent.Future].
-    Unspecified value parameters evidence$3, evidence$4.
-    Error occurred in an application involving default arguments.
-      def rabbitConnection(): RabbitMQConnection[Future] = RabbitMQConnection.fromConfig[Future](rabbitProperties, blocking)
-    ```
-    This is caused by absence of `ExecutionContext` which makes `def fkToFuture(implicit ec: ExecutionContext): FromTask[Future]` impossible to use (unfortunately compiler won't say that).
-    Please bear in mind there is nothing this library could do to help you in this case - there is no way to provide any hint.
-However there are some compiler plugins available which may help you to prevent such situations, e.g. [Splain](https://github.com/tek/splain).

 ### Java usage